NilFoundation/crypto3-template/README.md

 # Crypto3 Scaffolding

-This repository scaffolds the required dependencies =nil;Foundations [crypto3](https://github.com/NilFoundation/crypto3) library and presents an example of the [pubkey](https://github.com/NilFoundation/crypto3-pubkey/) module to sign & verify BLS signature.
+This repository scaffolds the required dependencies for =nil;Foundation's [crypto3](https://github.com/NilFoundation/crypto3) library and presents an example of the [pubkey](https://github.com/NilFoundation/crypto3-pubkey/) module to sign & verify BLS signature.